nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 * `add n/John Doe p/98765432 e/johnd@example.com a/John street, block 123, #01-01`
 * `add n/Betsy Crowe t/friend e/betsycrowe@example.com a/Newgate Prison p/1234567 t/criminal`

+### Importing contacts from a file `import`

+Imports and adds every person that is listed in the specified file.

+Format: `import FILE_NAME.json`

+* File must be in JSON format.
+* File must be located within the `data` directory in the same directory as `socius.jar`.

 ### Listing all persons : `list`